Should You Self-Publish An Ebook And Paperback Version Of Your Book?

-Because Amazon does not activate the ‘Look Inside‘ feature on ebook titles under pre-order, it is not possible for readers to have access to a preview read.
+Because Amazon does not activate the ‘Look Inside‘ feature on ebook titles under pre-order, readers don’t have access to a preview read.

 So in a round-a-bout way, I publish a paperback version with the thought in mind of preparing for the release of my Kindle ebook version.
 As I said at the beginning, this is where I plan to make the most sales.

 Yes, always, because in so many ways, it will help you sell more ebooks.